GoogleChrome/web.dev/src/site/content/en/blog/how-to-set-up-signed-http-exchanges/index.md

 ## Send feedback

-Chromium engineers are keen to hear your feedback on this experiment at [webpackage-dev@chromium.org](webpackage-dev@chromium.org).
+The Chromium engineers working on SXG are keen to hear your feedback at [webpackage-dev@chromium.org](webpackage-dev@chromium.org).
 You can also join the [spec discussion](https://github.com/WICG/webpackage/issues), or report [a chrome bug](https://bugs.chromium.org/p/chromium/issues/entry?status=untriaged&components=Blink%3ELoader&labels=Type-Bug,Hotlist-SignedExchange) to the team.
-Your feedback will greatly help the standardization process and also help us address implementation issues.
+Your feedback will greatly help the standardization process and also help address implementation issues.
 Thank you!